ZackDev/zackdev.github.io/_drafts/2023-05-24-the-goatparadox.md

 ```

-The program defines the 3 doors as the list `doors = ['G', 'G', 'C']`, the number of games to run is denoted by `cycles` and the list named `results` to store the results, from which the probability to win the Cadillac is derived.
+The program defines the prizes `Goat, Goat, Cadillac` as the list `doors = ['G', 'G', 'C']`, the number of games to run is denoted by `cycles` and the list named `results` to store the results, from which the probability to win the Cadillac is derived.

 A copy of the list of doors is passed `cycles` times to the `rechoose(doors)` function, simulating the gameshow: